Updated September 2021

 Unlike other auto manufacturers, Tesla rolls out software updates continuously over-the-air (like on a mobile phone), allowing consumers to have immediate access to new, advanced Autopilot updates.

 While this helps advance the technology, it also means that Tesla customers must understand how to use the technology safely.
-Tesla clearly states that the consumer is ultimately responsible for using the technology and must remain attentive at all times.
+Tesla clearly states that the consumer is ultimately responsible for using the technology and must remain attentive at all times – these systems are not fully autonomous.
 This is unlike other auto manufacturers, such as Volvo or Cadillac (see Cars with Autopilot), that have far more restrictive self-driving system, but take responsibility for accidents while those systems are active.

 Typical Tesla Autopilot Crash Causes

 As with any advanced driver assistance technology, there are benefits, but also dangers if used improperly.
 Even old-fashioned cruise control can be dangerous if used improperly.
 With these more advanced systems, it’s even more important that drivers pay attention, be in control of the vehicle, and not be lulled into a sense of complacency.

 Most common causes for Tesla Autopilot crashes fall into these buckets:

 - Hitting Stationary Objects at High Speed – When you engage Traffic Aware Cruise Control (TACC) with Autosteer at freeway speeds, Automatic Emergency Braking is reduced to avoid false-positive sudden braking (which could cause more accidents).
 This has been one of the biggest source of accidents as drivers often become too comfortable and stop paying attention at freeway speeds.